 If you are craving Mexican food (which happens to me at least once a week ) Mano de Santo tacos are good and authentic, a bit on the expensive side for cocktails but it is a good place to be and you can tell that people love this place because it is always packed.
 Mano de Santo is starting to offer outposts in various spots in the city.

-Another Taco option is the competition, Taqueria La Lupe who took on a second locale after their first on Calle Feria to also be on the Alameda.
+Another Taco option is the competition, Taqueria La Lupe which took on a second locale after their first on Calle Feria to also be on the Alameda.
 They have an extensive vegetarian and vegan selection.

 When you can’t live by tapas alone.
 El Disparate which is the kid brother to another Sevillian restaurant we’ve enjoyed is a bit more “formal” than some of the other Alameda selections but without any pretension at all.
 While it is not a tapas place, like everywhere in Seville, you can share a plate with no problem.